Colectica/ddiregistry/README.md

 # DDI Agency Registry software

 ## Platform
-The DDI Agency Registry software runs on Linux, macOS, and Windows on the .NET Core 2.2 platform.
+The DDI Agency Registry software runs on Linux, macOS, and Windows on the .NET 6 platform.
 * https://www.microsoft.com/net/core/

 ## About